jessica-cruz-dev/polyPoint/README.md

 # Polygon/Point Overlap Detection Tool

 The purpose of the tool is to detect when spatial point and polygon entries overlap for the same NID.
-A codebook from the geospatial directory is entered and (if applicable) a list of affected NIDs are returned along with infographs and actionable insights for analysts to use to remedy the issue.
+A codebook is entered and (if applicable) a list of affected NIDs are returned along with infographs and actionable insights for analysts to use to remedy the issue.

 ## Getting Started